mzazon/awesome-cloud-projects/aws/dns-load-balancing-route53/dns-load-balancing-route53.md

 subject: aws
 services: route53, ec2, elb
 estimated-time: 120 minutes
-recipe-version: 1.2
+recipe-version: 1.3
 requested-by: mzazon
 last-updated: 2025-07-12
-last-reviewed: null
+last-reviewed: 2025-07-23
 passed-qa: null
 tags: route53, dns, load-balancing, high-availability
 recipe-generator-version: 1.3
 ---

-# Creating DNS-Based Load Balancing with Route 53
+# DNS-Based Load Balancing with Route 53

 ## Problem

 A global e-commerce company experiences uneven traffic distribution across their multi-region infrastructure, leading to poor user experience in some geographic locations.
-Their current load balancing solution operates only at the application layer, causing users to be routed to distant servers resulting in high latency and reduced conversion rates.
+Their current load balancing solution operates only at the application layer, causing users to be routed to distant servers resulting in high latency and reduced conversion rates during peak shopping periods.
 The company needs intelligent DNS-based load balancing that can route traffic based on geographic proximity, server health, and traffic weights while providing automated failover capabilities.

 ## Solution

 This solution implements comprehensive DNS-based load balancing using Amazon Route 53's advanced routing policies.
 It combines weighted routing for traffic distribution, latency-based routing for optimal performance, geolocation routing for regional preferences, and health checks for automatic failover.
-The solution provides intelligent traffic management at the DNS level, ensuring users are routed to the most appropriate and healthy endpoints.
+The solution provides intelligent traffic management at the DNS level, ensuring users are routed to the most appropriate and healthy endpoints while following AWS Well-Architected Framework principles.

 ## Architecture Diagram